 - Celebrate special times in the Christian calendar.

-In our school collective worship is planned around our key values on a four yearly rolling programme.
 We offer plenty of opportunities for families to share these themes at home: